Test Haut-parleurs

 Why do I need a frequency sound check?

-A frequency sound check sweeps from low bass (20Hz) to high treble (20kHz) to ensure your speakers can reproduce the full range of audible sound without gaps or buzzing.
+A frequency sound check sweeps a tone from low bass (20 Hz) to high treble (20 kHz) to ensure your speakers or headphones can reproduce the full audible spectrum without gaps, buzzing, or sudden dropouts.
+It is the fastest way to identify broken frequency ranges in your audio equipment.